victorivens05/react-simple-reducer/README.md

   )
 }
 ```
+There is built-in caching on `localStorage` and `sessionStorage`, that you can configure in the `options` param of the optional object present in the third param of the function.
 ### Redux Devtools
 A connection to redux devtools is automatically made, you can debug and time travel out of the box.
 Not all functionalities are implemented at this time.
 Open an issue or PR if you need something else.